Case Study: 1408 by Stephen King AKA “The Door Was Crooked”

 “Mike looked around the bedroom with wide, frightened eyes.
 There was no plum on the endtable to the left of the bed.
 No plate, either…He turned, started for the door leading back to the sitting room, and stopped.
 There was a picture on the wall.
 He couldn’t be absolutely sure…but he was fairly sure that there had been no picture there when he first came in.
 It was a still life.
 A single plum sat on a tin plate in the middle of an old plank table.”

 As 1408 progresses, sight and sound begin to take on an even more important, creepy role.
-The room begins to melt before Enslin’s eyes.
-Now we have a huge problem as opposed to hallucinations and crooked picture frames.
-But by this point, we’re already all wound up.
+The room begins to melt before Enslin’s eyes!
+By this point, we’re already all wound up.
 And the sound!

 “The telephone continued to grind and spit, the voice coming from it now the voice of an electric hair-clipper that has learned how to talk: ‘Five!
 This is five!
 Even if you leave this room, you can never leave this room!’”